Vinit2212/mood_queue_app/README.md

-# 📊 Mood of the Queue

-A lightweight internal tool for tracking the emotional tone of customer support tickets throughout the day.
+## A lightweight internal tool for tracking the emotional tone of customer support tickets throughout the day.

 ---